North End, Boston: Fire

+Public education

 The Boston Public School system operates the John Eliot Elementary School in the North End.
-The school opened as the North Writing School in 1713 and merged with the North Latin School in 1790 to form the John Eliot School; it is Boston's oldest continuously-run school.
-In 2007 the Eliot school was considered for closure due to poor performance.
+The school opened as the North Writing School in 1713 and merged with the North Latin School in 1790 to form the John Eliot School; it is Boston's oldest continuously run school.
+In 2007, the Eliot school was considered for closure due to poor performance.
 Between 2007 and 2011, school administrators instituted a successful improvement program, and, by 2012 the Eliot school was classified as an innovation school which was recognized for excellence by Governor Deval Patrick.